 So does Cronenberg possess the talent of his genre-defining father, David?
 Well, despite the titular provocation — and openly clear influences — that’s not really a fair question.
 What’s more pressing is this one: Does he possess the talent to make movies we’ll want to watch?

 He certainly has the skill.
 Like Cronenberg’s debut feature, “Antiviral,” this effort is gorgeous to look at it.
-In fact, it’s so well crafted that it’s likely to make a lot of other Sundance films feel relatively amateurish.
+In fact, it’s so well crafted that it’s likely to make a lot of other films at this year’s Sundance Film Festival feel relatively amateurish.
 But as both writer and director, Cronenberg focuses so intently on the surface that he neglects to include enough substance.

 He doesn’t, for example, give us any background to his high-concept story: In an inexplicably sterile lab, a supervisor named Girder (Jennifer Jason Leigh) oversees the latest assignment for her star employee, Tasya (Riseborough).
 It’s Tasya’s job to remotely implant her thoughts into someone else’s body and then guide them to commit murder for Girder’s mysterious company.